johannesegger/GetIt/README.md

 ![Sample](docs/sample.gif)

-> Note that this uses an old version of `GetIt` where some commands have a different name.
+> Note that this uses an older version of `GetIt` where some commands have a different name.

 ## Credits